Said Mohamed Djohar

 Said Mohammed Djohar (سعيد محمد جوهر 22 August 1918 - 22 February 2006) was a Comorian politician who served as the fifth President of the Comoros from 1989 to 1995.

 Climb to power

 Born on 22 August in 1918 in Majunga, Madagascar, Djohar was the half brother of socialist Comorian president Ali Soilih, who had been brought to power in a coup d'état organised by Bob Denard.
 Djohar was minister of public service, labour, youth and sports in 1960s.
 He was president of the Chamber of Deputies from June to October 1972.
 After Denard reinstated the previous president, Ahmed Abdallah, Djohar's political aspirations suffered a serious setback.
 He became a supreme court judge during this time.
 The conflict between Denard and Abdallah created an opportunity for Djohar, and on November 27, 1989, the day after Abdallah was killed, Djohar became leader of the provisional government.
-He was elected in the disputed the 1990 elections.
+He was elected in the disputed 1990 elections.